hazelcast/hazelcast-reference-manual/src/CustomAttributes.md

 separately using the `ValueCollector`.
 Collecting multiple values in such a way allows operating on these multiple values as if they were single-values during the evaluation of the predicates.

-Let's assume that we registered a custom extractor to under the name `wheelName` and executed the following query:
+Let's assume that we registered a custom extractor with the name `wheelName` and executed the following query:
 `wheelName = front-wheel`.

 The extraction may return up to two wheel names for each Motorbike since each Motorbike has up to two wheels.